PHP is a server scripting language, and a powerful tool for making dynamic and interactive Web pages.

 echo “My first PHP script”;

-The best things in using PHP are that it is extremely simple for a newcomer, but offers many advanced features for a professional programmer.
-Don’t be afraid reading the long list of PHP’s features.
-You can jump in, in a short time, and start writing simple scripts in a few hours.
+The best thing about using PHP is that it is extremely simple for a newcomer, but offers many advanced features for a professional programmer.
+Don’t be afraid to read the long list of PHP’s features.
+You can jump in in a short time, and start writing simple scripts in a few hours.

 All About PHP Tags